 If you are concerned about your wisdom teeth, you should see your dentist or oral surgeon for a consultation.
 They will be able to assess your individual situation and recommend the best course of treatment.

 Head over here to read more on our wisdom tooth removal service.

 So should I wait to remove my wisdom teeth before getting braces?

-Considering that most people do not get their last set of molars till they are 17 or older, waiting for their wisdom teeth to erupt before getting braces isn’t exactly the smartest thing to do.
+Considering that most people do not get their last set of molars until they are 17 or older, waiting for their wisdom teeth to erupt before getting braces is not the smartest thing to do.
 You should always get orthodontic care as early as you can.

-As for whether you should remove your wisdom teeth before getting braces — it really depends, and your dentist will know best.
-Most dentists recommend that a child come in for evaluation around the age of 7 to keep an eye on wisdom teeth development and recognise early dental problems.
+As for whether you should remove your wisdom teeth before getting braces, it really depends, and your dentist will know best.
+Most dentists recommend that a child come in for an evaluation around the age of 7 to keep an eye on wisdom teeth development and recognize early dental problems.
 If it is discovered that there are wisdom teeth present, your dentist can develop a treatment plan for the future.
 At Smilepoint Dental, we encourage that children start seeing the dentist early and stick to the same one for record-keeping and treatment planning purposes.